kaushalkuma-r/kaushalkuma-r/README.md

-- 👋 Hi, I’m Kaushal, well versed in C/C++, Python, HTML, CSS.
+- 👋 Hi, I’m Kaushal, well versed in C++, Python, HTML, CSS.
 - Strong CS fundamentals and currently learning Angular and Java Spring Boot.
 - 🌱 Have worked on computer networking, data science and deep learning projects.
 - 🌱 Open to learn new technologies and languages to increase my skillset.